SeaSkyThe/MashginTakeHome/README.md

 # Conclusions

-First of all thanks for the opportunity to work on the assignment, It gave me some fun hours.
+First of all thanks for the opportunity to work in the assignment, It gave me some fun hours.

-My overall approach was to develop in the simplest way possible, but yet maintaining a structure that I would use in a real project (extensible).
+My overall approach was to develop it in the simplest way possible, but yet maintaining a structure that I would use in a real project (extensible).

 Some difficulties I had:

 - Figuring out the folder structure and naming is always tricky, especially since we're usually working on existing projects where the folders and files are already in place.
-- Frontend is what I usually face more challenges, especially when it comes to designing and then selecting the right tools to implement the design.
+- Frontend is where I usually face the most challenges, especially when it comes to designing and then selecting the right tools to implement the design.
 But in the end, I think I did a good job.
-- Backend was pretty straightforward for me, the most annoying part was to setup Flask-RESTX and make sure the validations were being done correctly.
+- Backend was pretty straightforward for me.
+The most annoying part was to setup Flask-RESTX and make sure the validations were being done correctly.

 In the scope of the assignment, I think I could have done some little improvements, like:

 - The design of the whole frontend could be improved based on a UX/UI study.
-- The checkout form could have more strict validations, and I could have used a library to handle them, resulting in a simpler component.
+- The checkout form could benefit from stricter validations, and using a validation library would have made the component simpler and more maintainable.
-- Keep cart state between page reloads.
+- I could have made the cart state persistent across page reloads.
+- More testing, especially in the frontend.

 ## Next steps

 Some cool next steps for making this a bigger project, thinking about usability and scalability:

 - Work in security/authentication.
-- Create a admin panel, where the restaurant owner can manage the categories, items and orders.
+- Build an admin panel for the restaurant owners to easily manage categories, items and orders.
-- Add a individual account feature, where the customer can create an account and consult their past orders.
+- Add a user account feature, so customers can create accounts and view their past orders.
-- Add more payment options, such as PayPal, PIX, etc.
+- Introduce additional payment options, such as PayPal, PIX, etc.
-- Actually implement the payment process, using a payment gateway.
+- Integrate a payment gateway to process payments.
-- Make the user current cart persistent for some time, maybe in a Key-Value store.
+- Make the user's current cart persistent for a set period (e.g., using a Key-Value store) to improve the user experience.
-- Implement a search bar, to search for items by name.
+- Implement a search bar to allow users to easily find items by name.
-- If needed, make it scalable:
+- Focus on scalability if needed:
-  - We could add a load balancer to distribute traffic across multiple servers.
+  - Add a load balancer to distribute traffic across multiple servers, ensuring high availability.
   - Implement caching for menu items to optimize performance and reduce database load, as the application is more read-intensive than write-intensive.
-  - Process payments asynchronously.
+  - Process payments asynchronously, to ensure a smooth user experience that's not dependent on payment processing.
-  - Use a CDN to serve the images faster across the world.
+  - Use a CDN to serve the images quickly, improving load times.

 ## Thanks for reading!